 These Rules are made in accordance with the Articles of Association and relate to membership requirements of the Association.

-- There shall be two classes of membership:
+- There shall be three classes of membership:

 - “Full Membership”.
 This class of membership is available to any person practising as an Equine Podiatrist who fulfils the criteria described in the Training and Qualification Standard.